nyux/dotfiles/README.md

+# Nyux's Dotfiles + Configs

-This is to make sure that all of my dotfiles (and other config files) are backed up in case of OS turbulences.
+I've spent way too many hours configuring settings after an OS wipe, or a shoddy `rm` command. //_> This is to make sure that my settings're backed up in one place, and also to make it easy to share them with others.

-Files stored up to now:
+## Configs to add:

+* .gitconfig
+* .weechat folder, w/ personal info scrubbed out
+* .vimrc

+## Plans?

+An install script is on the horizon, either written in bash or ruby.

+Just found <http://dotfiles.github.com/>, and will be looking through it.
+Need to decide if I want to run bash-it, or oh-my-zsh.

+Also plan to segregate files by OS, since my time will be split between Arch and OS X, with a debian system on backup if strictly necessary.

+## Files currently stored:

 * .bashrc
 * .bash_aliases
 * .Xdefaults

-Files to add:

-* .gitconfig
 * .screenrc
-* .vimrc